xer0xe9/xer0xE9.github.io/_posts/2022-02-11-Netwalker-:-from-Powershell-reflective-loader-to-injected-Dll.md

 ![image](/assets/images/netwalker/algo_references.png){:class="img-responsive"}

-If I randomly pick a CRC32 reference and look it up in dll, it is found in <b>sub_180005D60</b> routine being used in a loop along with other constants
+If I randomly pick a CRC32 reference and look it up in dll, it is found in <b>sub_180005D60</b> routine being used in a loop

 ![image](/assets/images/netwalker/crc32_loop.png){:class="img-responsive"}